ipfs/ecosystem-directory/README.md

 #### Transferring a Project

-The primary source of truth for the Ecosystem Directory is a CRM, which has a field that indicates whether a project is ready for inclusion.
+The primary source of truth for the Ecosystem Directory is the [master IPFS project database](https://airtable.com/tblxBjPTzHXiUVZAA/viwpijXTIFraPRkhE?blocks=hide), which has a field `Include in directory?` that indicates whether a project is ready for inclusion.
 A script has been added there, which converts that ecosystem entry to `json`, per the project model described.
 This script runs each time a project is checked for inclusion in the Ecosystem Directory.

 #### Inputting a Project